Ansh-Choudhary-1/TodoList-Redux/README.md

-# React + Vite
+# Todolist

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a TodoList made with Redux-Toolkit having the feature to add and remove Todo items.

 Currently, two official plugins are available: